jimisor/isor.co.uk/log.md

 - Admin of Google Play and iOs App Store applications.
 Account verification.
 Upgrade of SDKs.

-- Moved component of a monolithic web app into a rest api architecture.
+- Ported component of a monolithic web app into a rest api architecture.
 To support the development of an external React application.
-Including automated tests, auth, integration with 3rd party applications (credit check, payments, [ITSO HOPS](https://www.itso.org.uk/)), OpenApi documentation.
+Including automated tests, auth, integration with 3rd party applications (credit check, payments, [ITSO HOPS](https://www.itso.org.uk/)), OpenApi for documentation.

 ## 2024